 grade will be dropped in calculating your grade.
 Each assignment will

 both non-programming and programming problems.
 The programming

 problems will involve kernel-level programming in the Linux operating

-The midterm is one class period, closed book, calculator permitted.
+The midterm is one class period, open book, open notes.

-The midterm will cover all material discussed in the course up to the
+The midterm will cover all material discussed in the course through

 The final exam is scheduled at the normal final exam time for this